Farhaaaaaaa/TCP-AND-UDP-PACKET-CONSTRUCTION/README.md

 The port number of the receiving application.

 ![image](https://github.com/user-attachments/assets/23d214b7-11f9-427d-a37c-5a773b891fd0)
-##<p>suppose 50001 is the port number given to the application of the source and 80 is the port  number of the destination</p>
+# suppose 50001 is the port number given to the application of the source and 80 is the port  number of the destination

 <br>
 Sequence Number (32 bits):